Get experience in a range of civil matters through Georgia Law's civil programs. For more information, please visit our FAQ page.

 Corporate Counsel Externship

 Explore the practice of law from the perspective of an in-house counsel.
 This course will benefit not only students interested in an in-house career but also those who will work in law firms and deal with in-house counsel as their primary client contact.
 Students will be placed with a corporate legal department and will attend a weekly seminar where they will develop skill sets required in an in-house setting, such as interviewing, counseling, negotiation, legal analysis, problem-solving, and drafting.
-Organizations currently participating in the program include: Acuity Brands, Inc., American Cancer Society, Asbury Automotive Group, BlueLinx Corporation, CARE, Children's Healthcare of Atlanta, Cox Communications, Delta Air Lines, InterContinental Hotels Group, NCR Corporation, Verizon Wireless, and YKK Corporation of America, among others.
+Organizations currently participating in the program include: Acuity Brands, American Cancer Society, Axiall, BlueLinx, Chick-fil-A, Coca-Cola, Cox Communications, Delta, Gwinnett Medical Center, Imerys, InterContinental Hotels Group, McKesson, NCR, RaceTrac, Rollins, and St. Mary's Hospital, among others.
 The course was created in conjunction with Georgia Law's Business Law and Ethics program.

 Georgia Law offers an experiential learning program for students interested in environmental preservation: the Environmental Practicum.
 Students in the Environmental Practicum work to improve water quality and protect and restore native aquatic species in targeted watersheds and the Upper Etowah River Basin.

 Family Violence Clinic

 Prepare for a career in family law with the Family Violence Clinic.
 Students in this clinic help to protect victims of domestic violence.
 Clinic work includes interviewing, case preparation, counseling and advocacy.

 Become a certified Georgia mediator through the Mediation Practicum.
 Students in this program mediate cases in Small Claims Court to meet requirements for certification under standards set by the Georgia Office of Dispute Resolution.